 It’s that time of year when I like to refresh and update my LinkedIn presence – over the course of the last 12 months, you may have found yourself connecting with people you don’t know, adding sections to your profile that are no longer relevant, as well as a whole multitude of other LinkedIn activities which you have no recollection of doing!
-So here is my New Year checklist for tidying up your LinkedIn presence (LinkedIn are in the process of rolling out a completely refreshed user interface so it’s worth going through this checklist now):
+So here is my New Year checklist for tidying up your LinkedIn presence for 2018:

-- Is your photo up-to-date?
+- Is your headshot up-to-date?
 LinkedIn isn’t a dating site so your photo really should be a reflection of you!
+Add in a background image as well to grab the reader’s attention.

-- Check that your contact information and website links are still current – click on Edit Profile then Edit Contact Info.
+- Check that your contact information and website links are still current – click on View Profile then Contact and Personal Info.

 - Tidy up your Skills & Endorsements – this is one of those sections that really can get out of hand very quickly.
 Remove any skills that are no longer relevant, add any new ones, and remove any endorsements from people you don’t know!

 I like to have an annual cleanse of my connections, otherwise the number can get out of hand.
 You have probably connected over the last 12 months with people you don’t know or have never met, so it is worth going through all of your connections and removing those that are no longer relevant (or have annoyed you!) – remember, they don’t get told that you have removed them.
-To do this, go to My Network, then Connections, and when you scroll down the page you will see a list of all your Connections.
-To remove someone, just hover over their name, click on More, then Remove Connection.
-You may also want to export your contacts to Excel for easy reference – do this soon as this feature isn’t available on the new version of LinkedIn!
+To do this, go to My Network, then See all Connections.
+To remove someone click on the 3 dots next to their profile, then Remove.

 - See where you’re logged in (all of the locations where you are logged in to LinkedIn)